dgarcialambda/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+*A closure is where an inner function has access to the outer function's variables which is a scope chain.
+Closure has it's own scope and variables are defined between cruly brackets.

 2. Study the following code, then answer the questions below.

 ```js